keesiemeijer/php-basics-tutorial/README.md

 * PHP comments are not displayed

 ## Strings.
-A string is a series of characters inside single or double quotes.
+As we have already learned, a string is a series of characters inside single or double quotes.

 ```php
 $single_quoted_string = 'Hello';